-FP&A: What’s risk got to do with it?
-Bookmark has been added
+FP&A: What’s risk got to do with it? has been saved

 FP&A: What’s risk got to do with it?